 Lakes of the Cataraqui Region

 The numerous lakes of the Cataraqui Region are highly diverse and important watershed features providing habitat for wildlife, recreational opportunities, sources of drinking water, and are a cornerstone of many local businesses.
 As part of its conservation mandate, Cataraqui Conservation works with partners to understand, communicate, and protect the health of the lakes.
-We are one of 36 watershed-based agencies within Ontario dedicated to the conservation and protection of the natural environment through a variety of management tools including land ownership, education, monitoring, reporting, restoration, and regulation.
+We are one of 36 watershed-based agencies within Ontario dedicated to the conservation

 Monitoring & Reporting Lakes

-There are many factors that influence our lakes including nutrient loading, invasive species, development pressure and climate change.
+There are many factors that influence our lakes including nutrient loading, invasive species, development pressure, and climate change.
 By collecting information through lake monitoring programs, it is possible to accumulate enough data to be able to identify concerns, issues, or special features.
 This information is crucial to inform effective program development to protect and improve lake ecosystem health and resiliency.

 Lake Protection Workbook